tdeschamps/dotfiles/README.md

 It should tell you if your workstation is ready :) If not, ask a teacher.
 If you don't want your email to appear on your GitHub profile, you can now revert the `Public email` setting.

-## Alumni

-Register as a Wagon alumni by going to [alumni.lewagon.org/onboarding](http://alumni.lewagon.org/onboarding).
-Select your batch, sign in with GitHub and enter all your information.

-Your teacher will then validate that you are indeed part of the batch.
-You can ask him to do it as soon as you completed the registration form.

-Once the teacher has approved your profile, go to your email inbox.
-You should have 2 emails:

-- One from Slack, inviting you to the Le Wagon Alumni slack community (where you'll chat with your buddies and all the previous alumni).
-Click on **Join** and fill the information.
-- One from GitHub, inviting you to `lewagon` team. **Accept it** otherwise you won't be able to access the lecture slides.

-## Slack

-[Download](https://itunes.apple.com/fr/app/slack/id803453959?mt=12) the Slack native app from the mac App Store, and sign in to `lewagon-alumni` organization.

-Make sure you upload a picture there.

-You can also sign in to Slack on your iPhone or Android device!

-The idea is that you'll have Slack open all day, so that you can share useful links / ask for help / decide where to go to lunch / etc.

-Enjoy your ride with Le Wagon :)

 ## Keyboard

 As you become a programer, you'll understand that leaving the keyboard takes a lot of time,